hanseltime/yarn-cfn-resource-template/DEVELOPMENT.md

 Once you have built for debug, you can start a sam session as debuggable with either some of the scripts in package.json or by simply doing a sam cli call:

-Two scripts are provided as base points for tweaking:
+Two scripts are provided as base points for tweaking via simple example input invokes:

 ```shell
 yarn invoke-for-debug:TestEntrypoint --event example_inputs/inputs_1_create.json